remi-rc/pyTTRPGsimulator/README.md

 # Introduction

+Welcome to pyTTRPGsimulator !
-This code enables Dungeon Masters and players of table-top role player games (TTRPG) to simulate combats and predict the likelihood of a win, between two teams of "actors" (i.e., player characters, monsters).
-The code is quite general, but has been tailored to be used along the DC20 TTRPG.
+This code enables Dungeon Masters and players of table-top role playing games (TTRPG) to simulate combats and predict statistically the outcome of a fight between two teams of "actors" (i.e., player characters, monsters).
+The code is quite general, but has been tailored to be used with the [DC20 TTRPG](https://thedungeoncoach.com/pages/dc20).
+Note that pyTTRPGsimulator is not authorized or endorsed by DC20 (yet).

 It has numerous features, some of them detailed below.

-1. Creation of entities (actors and items (armors, weapons)).
+1. Creation of entities
+    _ Actors
+        _ Monsters, Heros, PCs, Boss, etc.
+    _ Items
+        _ Armors, weapons, shields, artifacts, etc.
 2. A damage system that can interact with resistance and vulnerabilities of actors.
 3. A logger than can detail actions taken during a fight to see what happened.
 4. A Strategy class, that details how an actor takes their actions.
+5. A Targeting class, that details how an actor preferentially selects their targets.
-5. A theater of the mind approach where no grid is required.
+6. A theater of the mind approach where no grid is required.
+7. The beginning of a Spell system, with concentration and spell duration being handled.

 # Installation
 Clone the repository: